Dean Trevor W. Morrison

 McKinsey & Company is a global management consulting firm that serves leading businesses, governments, non-governmental organizations, and not-for-profits.
 For over nearly a century, McKinsey & Company has helped its clients make lasting improvements to their performance and realize their most important goals.

 AppNexus is an internet technology company that harnesses data and machine learning to power the world’s open digital audience platforms.
 Its powerful, real-time decisioning platform supports core products that enable its clients to acquire, engage and monetize their audiences.
-As an independent technology company that does not own or operate media properties or digital audience platforms, AppNexus is fully aligned with the interests of its customers.

 Externship students will work on personnel, employment, litigation, contract, technology, and intellectual property issues.
 Assignments will include such tasks as drafting training documents on behavioral topics that raise legal risks, assisting with subpoenas, reviewing contracts with the firm’s clients, researching vendor contract provisions, and creating templates to be used with certain types of vendors.
-Students will be required to work approximately seven hours each week.
+Students will be required to work approximately ten hours each week.

 These courses are not part of the clinic matching system.
 Students interested in enrolling in the seminar should send a short (no more than one page) statement of interest along with their CV to Professor Endo.
 Students interested in enrolling in the externship should send an additional short (no more than one page) statement of interest to Professor Endo.